code-lab-org/nost-tools/docs/source/installation/installation.rst

 Credentials
 -----------

-Credentials required by NOS-T can be defined in your bashrc file or using a .env file.
+Credentials required by the NOS-T infrastructure can be defined in your bashrc file or using a .env file.

 Bashrc
 ^^^^^^